Skip to main content

 • Vacant to Vibrant city centre

-We are still accepting Vacant to Vibrant applications for vacant properties in Belfast city centre.
-We process applications on a first-come, first-served basis.
-This will continue until all available funding is fully allocated.
+We are not accepting Vacant to Vibrant applications for vacant properties in Belfast city centre.
+This is because all funding for this portion of the scheme has now been allocated.

-To date, we have approved 40 applicants for a Vacant to Vibrant grant in Belfast city centre.
-This has provided up to 131 direct employment opportunities and reanimated 21 historical buildings or buildings of interest.
+To date in April 2025, we have approved 48 applicants for a Vacant to Vibrant grant in Belfast city centre.
+This has provided up to 139 direct employment opportunities and reanimated 23 historical buildings or buildings of interest.
 There were successful applications by:

 • bakeries